Mr. Crab Review

 In Mr. Crab. you´ll need to use all your timing and quick thinking to get three stars on every level.

-14 challenging levels to unlock for free.
+Over 100 challenging levels.
+14 levels to unlock for free.

 You will find different levels, like Beach Party, Hermit Heights and Acorn.
 Will you master them all?

 Encounter new enemies in every level.
 Say hello to Blowfish Bob, Fernando Feathers or Herman the Hermit… if you dare.

 It´s up to you how will take care of the enemies, avoid them or defeat them…. otherwise they will defeat you.

 •Super fast & fun adventurous game at its best

 •Run, jump, climb through many levels in different worlds